smh/grunt-maven-tasks/README.md

 ### no goal

 If no goal is specified, the goal will be set to the target name.
-This means that the target name must be either `deploy` or `release`.
+This means that the target name must be one of `install`, `deploy` or `release`.
 For more flexibility with the naming of your targets, and/or having multiple targets with the same goal, specify the goal explicitly.

+### install

+_Run the `grunt maven` task with the `goal` option set to `install`._

+This tasks packages and installs an artifact to your local maven repository.

 ### deploy